soonick/ncona-code-samples/searching-related-documents-with-elasticsearch/README.md

 }
 ```

-Search using for a locations field will not find anything
+Search using a locations field will not find anything

 ```bash
 curl --cacert http_ca.crt -u elastic:$ES_PASS \